jbazydlo/dotfiles/README.md

 ## Security Notes

 - Sensitive information (email, tokens, etc.) should go in `.gitconfig.local`
-- This file is ignored by Git and will never be committed
+- This file is ignored by Git and will never be committed to the repository
+- However, it's symlinked from your dotfiles folder for convenient editing
 - This allows you to have a public repository while keeping private data secure
+- You have one place (your dotfiles folder) to modify all configuration files

 ## Adding More Dotfiles